 “In addition to affecting their grades, poor vision can impact a child’s social development and hand-eye coordination in physical activities.
 Yearly comprehensive eye exams will detect a vision problem before it hinders a child’s academic and social success,” said Dr. Guthrie.

-The Ontario Association of Optometrists recommends that every child have their first eye exam at six months old to ensure proper eye development, again at two to three years old and every year thereafter.
+The Ontario Association of Optometrists recommends that every child have their first eye exam at six months old to ensure proper eye development, again at three years old and every year thereafter.

 While notebooks and pencils are important purchases ahead of the school year, a trip to the optometrist should be at the top of the list.
 It’s the only way to ensure children are really ready to tackle the school year.